omuleanu/ValueInjecter/README.md

     res.InjectFrom(new LoopInjection(new[] { "FirstName" }), customer);
 ```
 in this case LoopInjection will ignore "FirstName" property; you can add private fields to your custom injections and give them value via the constructor as shown above

+####Flattening and unflattening
+you can use `FlatLoopInjection` and `UnflatLoopInjection` directly or inherit them, you can also use the `UberFlatter` class in you custom injections, have look at the source code for these injections.